University of Manchester Students' Union: Twinning with a Palestinian university

 In November 2007 a motion was proposed in the general meeting.
-It resolved to freeze the University of Manchester students' Union's association with Al Najah University whilst awaiting a statement "denouncing terror and disassociating it from all terrorist organisations".
+It resolved to freeze the University of Manchester Students' Union's association with Al Najah University whilst awaiting a statement "denouncing terror and disassociating it from all terrorist organisations".

 An-Najah responded to the motion with a full statement written by the Right to Education campaign.
 An-Najah rejected the motion and all the accusations: "Neither the University nor its Student Council is a terrorist organisation, and the implication that they are is insulting."
-They added that the motion is: "defamatory because it repeatedly implies that ANU and its Student Council promotes, facilitates or has links with terrorism."
+They added that the motion is: "defamatory because it repeatedly implies that ANU and its Student Council promotes, facilitates or has links with terrorism".

 An amendment was put forward by the "protect our twinning campaign".
 The amendment resolved to accept the invitation made by An-Najah University for an olive tree from the university to be planted on campus at Manchester as a gesture of peace and as a symbol of life, rather than requiring An Najah to accept the statement denouncing terrorism.
 This amendment passed with almost a two-thirds majority of the attendance of over 1100 students.

-The twinning would have ended in March 2010, in accordance with University of Manchester Students' Union Bye-Laws; however the sign was renewed by a decision of the executive team and remained.
-In October 2014, a motion was brought to the Students' Union to renew the sign and the twinning motion for an additional 3 years, and the idea went to referendum.
-Votes were 693 in favor and 204 against.
-However, a legal challenge was brought to the Students' Union about the nature of the twinning motion and the sign itself, and the Students' Union responded by removing the large sign in March 2015.
+The twinning would have ended in March 2010, in accordance with University of Manchester Students' Union bye-Laws; however the sign was renewed by a decision of the executive team and remained.
+In October 2014, a motion was brought to the students' union to renew the sign and the twinning motion for an additional three years, and the idea went to referendum, with 693 votes in favour and 204 against.
+However, a legal challenge was brought about the nature of the twinning motion and the sign itself, and the students' union responded by removing the large sign in March 2015.